RGMComm: Return Gap Minimization via Discrete Communications in Multi-Agent Reinforcement Learning: Experiments

-We further provide an ablation study on the clustering algorithm by choosing different activation functions for normalizing action value vectors $\bar{Q}^*(o_j)$, which effectively leads to different distance metrics in clustering.
-We compare the achieved average returns by using Softmax function, hyperbolic tangent (Tanh) function, and not using any activation functions in our proposed RGMComm algorithm with two baselines - independent Q learning and centralized Q learning algorithms (by allowing $\pi^*$ to have full-observability).
-Fig~\ref{fig:maze_results_baselines} shows RGMComm with Tanh can converge to a higher return, compared to RGMComm with no activation function, RGMComm with Softmax, and Independent Q learning algorithm.
-Fig~\ref{fig:maze_results_full} shows RGMComm with Tanh and cosine-distance can achieve a nearly-optimal return compared to centralized Q learning full observability algorithm.
-This is because such S-shape functions can push larger action-values toward 1, which helps the online clustering algorithm under cosine-distance to group the action-values that are likely maximized at the same actions.
+\textbf{Ablation Study: }We conduct an ablation study on RGMComm, investigating the effect of different activation functions on normalizing action value vectors $\bar{Q}^*(o_j)$.
+This choice impacts the clustering's distance metrics.
+We compare the Softmax, hyperbolic tangent (Tanh), and no activation function approaches in our RGMComm algorithm against two baselines: independent Q learning (no communication) and centralized Q learning (with full observability).
+Figures~\ref{fig:maze_results_baselines} and~\ref{fig:maze_results_full} demonstrate RGMComm with Tanh achieves higher returns, approaching near-optimal performance similar to the full observability algorithm.
+This result stems from the S-shape functions pushing larger action-values towards 1.
+This behavior assists the cosine-distance-based RGMComm to group action values likely maximized at the same actions.